3 Things I Recently Told My Imaginary Boyfriend

 Hey, Sean.*

-So I’m graduating from college really soon—the college where you work and where I’ve attended for the last four years.
+So I’m graduating from college soon—the college where you work and where I’ve attended for the last four years.
 I’m probably never going to see you again after I get my diploma.
 And that’s a bittersweet (actually just bitter) realization for me.

 My stomach churns a little at the thought of never seeing your gorgeous face ever again.
 I’ve liked you for approximately six years—from the moment my older sister showed me your student picture in the college directory while I was still in high school and you were still in college.

+Sean, I can’t waste any more years expecting something to happen between us.
+Nothing ever did, and nothing ever will.
+I’ve wanted you to be my boyfriend for years.
+Your smile, friendliness, and confidence (and handsomeness, duh) are incredibly attractive qualities.
+You’re everything that I could ever want.
 But I can’t keep waiting for you to notice me.
-I can’t have you, and I simply have to accept that.
+I know I have to move on.
 I’m mostly hopeful that the future is bright…for both of us.
-Here are a few things you should know before we part ways:
+Here are a few things that you should know before we part ways:

-2. I may always like you.
-But I won’t always need you.
+2. I may always like you, but I won’t always need you.

 Your oblivion is frustrating, but so is my unexplainable dependence on you.
 I’m sorry I spent six years crushing on you.
 I wasted so much time and energy thinking about what could have been between us.
 But it’s time for me to move on.